armon/pypred/README.md

 * Predicate.analyze(document) : Evaluates the given document against the predicate, returns the results, as well as a dictionary that includes more information about the evaluation, including the failure reasons

+One of the critical aspects of evaluating a predicate is the resolution of literals.
+When the AST needs a value to substitute a variable, it calls the `resolve_identifier` method of the Predicate.
+The default behavior is flexible, and support string literals, dictionary lookups, nested dictionaries, and call back resolution via `set_resolver`.
+However, if a client wants to customize the resolution of identifier, they can simply override this method.